Employment in the UK: May 2025

 7. Economic inactivity

 Since comparable records began in 1971, the economic inactivity rate had generally been falling.
 However, it increased during the coronavirus (COVID-19) pandemic and fluctuated around this increased rate.
-The economic inactivity rate decreased over the year since September to November 2023, and in the latest quarter (September to November 2024).
+The economic inactivity rate decreased in the latest quarter (Jan to March 2025) and decreased over the year since January to March 2024.

 Increases in economic inactivity in the first year of the pandemic were largely among those aged 16 to 24 years.
 Following the pandemic, increases were largely among those aged 50 to 64 years.

 We also publish estimates of economic inactivity by reason and age from the Annual Population Survey (APS).
-Latest APS estimates, up to the October 2023 to September 2024 period, show the majority of those who were inactive because of long-term sickness were aged 50 to 64 years, although long-term sickness in this age group had decreased during the year to September 2024.
+Latest APS estimates, up to January to December 2024, show the majority of those who were inactive because of long-term sickness were aged 50 to 64 years.
+However, long-term sickness in this age group had decreased during the year to December 2024.

 APS estimates have not been weighted to the same populations as the Labour Force Survey (LFS).
 Consequently, all APS tables will be inconsistent with those used for the LFS.
-More information on the relationship between the APS and LFS is available in our Comparison of labour market data sources methodology.
+More information on the relationship between the APS and LFS is available in our Comparison of labour market data sources.

 Back to table of contents